KenOverholt/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

-#### 2. Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG and color parameters.

-I tried various combinations of parameters and...
+I ran my classifier using each color option and found two to be the best choices and comparable to each other.
+The are YUV and YCrCb.
+As I proceeded developing my code and further training, I experiement on both of those color choices to see which would give me an edge.
+In the end, I chose YUV.

+Here are examples of each color space choices run through my clasifier:
+![alt_text][image3]

+My HOG parameters didn't require much tuning.
+I experimented with each HOG channel as indicated above and settled on using them all.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).